ginstrom/paladin-novel/manuscript/chapter-16.md

 The meeting was arranged in the settlement's council area, with representatives from both sides seated around the central fire.
 Gond took his place flanked by Silviana and Thorek, while Sim sat slightly apart—his position as a member of one of the visiting orders creating an obvious conflict of loyalties.

-The leader of the delegation proved to be High Cleric Aldric of the Order of Alanyi, a man whose expensive robes and soft hands spoke of a life spent far from the hardships his goddess supposedly championed.
+The leader of the delegation proved to be High Cleric Aldric, leader of Turin's ascendant followers, a man whose expensive robes bore the crossed hammers of the god of justice.
+His soft hands spoke of a life spent far from the hardships his god supposedly championed.
 When he spoke, his voice carried the practiced authority of someone accustomed to being obeyed.

+Beside him sat a thin, nervous priest in the faded robes of Alanyi—one of only two representatives of the once-mighty order.
+Brother Castor's eyes darted constantly to Aldric, as if seeking approval for his very presence.

 "Gond of the Valley," he began formally, "I come bearing greetings from the Council of Sacred Orders, and questions that require answers."